The Reality Check

 The gender gap — the short version

-This gets its own chapter (here), but you need to know before you start:
+This gets its own chapter (here).
+The headline you need before you keep reading:

 The gate